xxks-kkk/linuxjedi.co.uk/content/pages/landing.md

 In my spare time I like to learn more about [programming]({filename}software.md) and get exposure to machine learning and natural language processing.
-You can also find more about me in my [LinkedIn page](http://cn.linkedin.com/in/zhu45)or my [resume]({attach}/assets/zeyuan-hu-cv.pdf).
+You can also find more about me in my [LinkedIn page](http://cn.linkedin.com/in/zhu45) or my
+[resume]({attach}/assets/zeyuan-hu-cv.pdf).
 Besides writing and programming, I also enjoy [karaoke]({filename}songs.md), drawings, and cooking.